opensourcehacker/sevabot/docs/source/commands.rst

     #!/bin/sh
     echo "Hello world from my sevabot command"

+* Trigger arguments are passed from the chat forward as command line arguments and you can read them in shell scripts normally as $1, $2, etc.

 * Add UNIX execution bit on the script using ``chmod u+x myscript.sh``

 * In Sevabot chat, type command  ``!reload`` to relaod all scripts